-Key establishment with FILS public key authentication [13/1354r2]
+11.11.2.3 Key establishment with FILS public key authentication [13/1354r2]

+This subclause defines the procedure for establishing a shared key between a FILS capable STA and AP using public key.
+[CID6028 6641]

 When performing FILS public key authentication, the non-AP STA begins FILS Key Establishment by first selecting a finite cyclic group from the dot11RSNConfigDLCGroup table.
 It then chooses a random ephemeral private key, uses the selected group's scalar-op (see 11.3.4.1 (General)) with its private key to generate its ephemeral public key, and chooses a random nonce.
 [CID 4070]

 The STA then constructs an Authentication frame (see 8.3.3.11 (Authentication frame format)) with the Authentication algorithm number set to <ANA-1> and the Authentication transaction sequence number set to one (1).
 The [13/1514r1]random nonce shall be encoded in the FILS nonce field (see 8.4.1.59 (FILS Nonce field)), the FILS authentication type shall be set to indicate FILS public key authentication (2), the chosen finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42 (Finite Cyclic Group field)), and the STA's public key shall be encoded into the Element field (see 8.4.1.40 (Element field)) according to the element to octet-string conversion in 11.3.7.2.4 (Element to octet string conversion).
 [13/1354r2]